 Positives

-While the subject matter isn’t easy to read, the way it is written makes it easy to digest.
-And that doesn’t take away from the serious nature of the topic.
+While the subject matter isn’t easy to read, how it is written makes it easy to digest.
+And that doesn’t take away from the severe nature of the topic.

 Negatives

-Honestly, the only negative I can think of concerning this book is that some characters seem naive.
-But that can be forgiven due to the age of the characters.
+Honestly, the only negative aspect of this book is that some characters seem naive.
+But that can be forgiven due to their age.

 My Opinions